-How to install python2-gflags on AlmaLinux, Rocky Linux & RHEL
+How to install python2-gflags on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 Commandline flags module for Python 2